act-now-coalition/covid-data-model/api/README.V1.md

 Data is updated every day, typically around midnight US Pacific Time.

+## Notable Changes
+* 7/16 - ``projections.Rt`` and ``projections.RtCI90`` now match the Rt in `timeseries.RtIndicator` and `timeseries.RtIndicatorCI90`.
+This value now matches the Infection Rate shown on the website as opposed to a separate value inferred from our SEIR model.
+* 6/5 - `cumulativePositiveTests` and `cumulativeNegativeTests` were removed from the `timeseries` rows.
+This data is still available in the `actualsTimeseries` field.

 ### Rate Limits

 There are no rate limits, but please be aware of your usage as we're a non-profit and would like to stay available to everyone.